 Polymorphism is what makes OpenSees, and other object-oriented software, flexible and extensible.
 With polymorphism, you can program to an interface, not an implementation.
 You see this approach all over OpenSees--elements don't care how materials compute stress and tangent (more here); integrators don't care how the elements form resisting force and tangent stiffness (more here); and … Continue reading Polymorphic Pitfall

+Update September 13, 2021: The issue described in this post has been resolved as of OpenSeesPy version 188.8.131.52.
 Python is one of the best things to happen with OpenSees.
 Unfortunately, the break from Tcl has not been squeaky clean.
 A very sticky transition point has been element recorders.
-When we wrote the internal setResponse functions to identify which element, section, material, or fiber response to record, we put C-style int argc, char **argv … Continue reading Recorders Not Recording?
+When we wrote the internal setResponse functions … Continue reading Recorders Not Recording?